KingsburyLab/kingsbury-group-website/content/research/software.md

     text_color_light: false
 hero_media: software.png
 ---
-Our group strives to be a leader in promoting **state-of-the-art data management and analysis** approaches enabled by open-source software.
-Automated data processing unlocks new scientific opportunities by making it possible to investigate larger datasets, while increasing standardization and reproducibility.
+Our group strives to unlock new scientific opportunities by promoting **state-of-the-art data management and analysis** approaches enabled by software.
+For example, automated data processing makes it possible to investigate larger datasets while increasing standardization and reproducibility.